 One of the most stressful aspects about finishing your time on the JET Programme is finding a job whether it be in Japan, back in your home country or another country altogether.

 This post will be focusing on finding a job in Japan for JETs .
 The majority of this information is sourced from job hunting seminars provided by WA.SA.BI / MoriKoSan for foreigners (students and JETs) in Japan.

-While there are many articles about job hunting in Japan there are few which are actually tailored towards JETs hence we highly encourage JETs to pay attention to posts by their Alumni networks/groups about seminars since they are hard to come by.
+While there are many articles about job hunting in Japan there are few which are actually tailored towards JETs.
+Hence, we highly encourage JETs to pay attention to posts by their Alumni networks/groups about seminars as they are hard to come by.

 The Job Hunting Timeline

-The reason is because the optimal time to start preparation for job hunting in Japan is actually around late November to late February.
+The optimal time to start preparation for job hunting in Japan is actually around late November to late February.

 So altogether the job hunting process is actually a 3 year process!

 You may think “this chart is directed to students, I’m not a student – I’m a JET” but this is not a productive mindset to have.

 At these career fairs you will not only be competing with fellow JETs, you will be competing with many foreign students who are currently studying in Japan too.
 Moreover, in the long run, you will also be competing with Japanese nationals who are more/less following this timeline too.
 Competition is competition , don’t forget that.
 The later your start preparing the more you’ll fall behind.